-To ensure consistency, we have provided a standard format for the development of response and recovery plans for departments and other public entities in the province.
+To ensure consistency, we have provided a standard format for the development of response and recovery plans for departments, DMAs and municipal entities in the district municipality.

-Need help with the development of response and recovery plans for departments and other public entities?
-Then dip into the Template Folder.
+Need help with the development of response and recovery plans for departments, DMAs or municipal entities?
+Then dip into the Template Folder.37

-&lt;sup>32 Template 23 (T 23): Guidelines for the development of operational response and recovery plans for departments and other public entities for their functional areas in a province.
+37 Template 23 (T 23): Guidelines for the development of operational response and recovery plans for departments, DMAs and other municipal entities for their functional area in a district municipality.

-19. Action Step 16: Establish mechanisms for the incorporation of response and recovery plans into other provincial development plans and strategies
+19. Action Step 16: Establish mechanisms for the incorporation of response and recovery plans into Integrated Development Plans